Introduction

 - 33.7% face moderate impairment

+This underscores the importance of understanding anxiety and seeking treatment.
 Real-world examples illustrate that untreated stress can lead to challenges like poor academic performance, social isolation, and even substance abuse, particularly among youth.
-Understanding these symptoms and their implications is the first step toward effective management and recovery from anxiety that won't go away.
-As we explore this further, remember that seeking help is a sign of strength and a vital part of your healing journey.
+Understanding these symptoms and their implications is the first step toward recovery from anxiety.
+As we explore this further, remember that seeking help is a sign of strength and a vital part of your journey.

 Identify Causes: Exploring Triggers and Underlying Factors